Dykes, Disability & Stuff: Impact

-Dykes, Disability, and Stuff created “a communications network for disabled dykes… to help build a strong lesbian community,” in accordance with Odette’s beliefs on disability empowerment.
-It focused on uplifting and empowering the relatively disconnected disabled lesbian community and called attention to the under-discussed ableism present in lesbian communities everywhere.
+Dykes, Disability, and Stuff was considered a major, invaluable resource to historical Lesbian communities.
+For example, it was considered "a communications network for disabled dykes... to help build a strong lesbian community."

+It focused on uplifting and empowering the relatively disconnected disabled lesbian community.
+In accordance with Odette's beliefs on disability empowerment, the publication called attention to the under-discussed ableism present in lesbian communities everywhere.
 In a larger context, it drew attention to lesbians who existed outside of the commonly accepted narrative.

 Dykes, Disability, and Stuff did not limit its assistance to those who were both disabled and lesbians.
 It also offered advice to disabled heterosexual women out of a commitment to the disabled community as a whole.